scholarslab/CodeLab/Week02/intro_data.md

 ![ASCII table](assets/ascii.png)

+Note that we have to encode "whitespace" (non-visible, but meaningful elements like spaces and line breaks) as characters as well.

 Since the 1960s, software developers have created a plethora of character encodings, often to represent characters from other languages.
 Although you might occasionally run into these in older datasets, the singular modern text standard is called Unicode (well, sort of singular, since it's a family of encodings), which strives express the complete canon of human language.
 The current specification, Unicode 13, encompasses 143000 characters, including emoji and archaic scripts.
+Unicode functionally encodes the entirety of known human written language, includng dead and undecyphered languages.
+Here's the code chart for the second millenium BC undecyphered Minoan script [Linear A](assets/unicode_linear-a.pdf).

 The first 128 characters of Unicode are identical to ASCII, which helps maintain backwards compatibility with older Latin text data.

-Under Unicode (UTF-8, specifically), a Latin alphabet character takes 8 bits to store.
+Under Unicode (UTF-8, specifically), a single Latin alphabet character takes 8 bits to store.

+Having basically all text files encoded in Unicode is especially helpful because, just like picking up a book whose language you don't know, character encodings often have to be guessed and it's easy to guess almost correctly but not entirely correctly.
+There's an example of a text file containing the 1920 Karel Čapek novel RUR (from which we get the word "robot") in Czech [encoded in UTF-8](assets/rur.txt) and [encoded in the archaic Windows-1250 encoding](assets/rur-1250.txt).

 ## Colors